lmarena/arena-hard-auto/README.md

 ![plot](misc/qa_browser.png)

 ### Serve Your Own Models to Generate Answers
 Edit `data/arena-bench-v1_config.yaml` to add your api endpoint.
-You can customize endpoint url as follows.
+You can customize endpoint url as follow.
 ```
 endpoint_list:
       - api_base: [ENDPOINT-URL]